Mortimer Caplin

 Mortimer Maxwell Caplin (July 11, 1916 – July 15, 2019) was an American lawyer and educator, and the founding member of Caplin & Drysdale, Chartered.
+He served under President John F. Kennedy on the Task Force on Taxation and later as Commissioner of Internal Revenue.
+In 1963, he appeared on the cover of Time magazine, which credited him as a leading tax expert working closely with Treasury Secretary Henry H. Fowler.
+During World War II, he served in the United States Navy and took part in the invasion of Normandy.
+Later he served as an adjunct professor at The George Washington University Law School and the University of Miami School of Law.
+His contributions were recognized with numerous honors, including the Légion d'honneur awarded by the president of the French Republic.

 Early life

 Caplin was born in New York City, the son of Lillian (Epstein) and Daniel Caplin, who were Jewish.
 Caplin held a B.S. degree, Phi Beta Kappa, from the University of Virginia, where he was also a member of the school's prestigious Raven Society.
 He was an Order of the Coif graduate of the University of Virginia Law School, where he earned his LL.B. degree.
 Caplin also achieved a Doctor of Juridical Science from New York University, and several honorary doctorate in law degrees (LL.D.) from Washington College, the University of South Carolina, and Saint Michael's College.

-First in his class at the University of Virginia School of Law, and Editor-in-Chief of Virginia Law Review, Caplin served as a law clerk to U.S. Circuit Judge Armistead M. Dobie.
+First in his class at the University of Virginia School of Law, and editor-in-chief of Virginia Law Review, Caplin served as a law clerk to U.S. Circuit Judge Armistead M. Dobie.
 He then practiced law in New York City from 1941 to 1950, with time out for military service in the United States Navy.
 During the invasion of Normandy, he served as U.S. Navy beachmaster, cited as member of initial landing force on Omaha Beach and the recipient of the French Legion of Honor.

 In 1950, Caplin returned to UVA as professor of law, specializing in tax and corporate law and publishing extensively in these fields.
 He spent 33 years on the faculty of the U-Va. law school and jokingly credited his Internal Revenue Service appointment in 1961 to his “good judgment — the good judgment to have both Bobby and Teddy Kennedy as students at the University of Virginia and to pass them both.
 He also served as adjunct professor of law at The George Washington University Law School from 1965 to 1966 and at the University of Miami School of Law from 1967 to 1970.
 Additionally, Caplin engaged in practice as counsel to a Virginia law firm.
 He turned 100 in July 2016.